IanEdington/learn/operating-systems/courswork.md

 ## Unit 4: Protection and Security
 Protection and security issues covered in Unit 4 include access matrix and its implementations, authentication, viruses (and other intruders), and encryption.

-### Unit Overview

 Protection and security have become major issues influencing the advancement of computing and information systems in the last two decades, especially for network and operating systems.
 Protection and security have become a necessary part of modern operating systems.
-Unit
-4 provides a brief introduction to these related issues.
+Unit 4 provides a brief introduction to these related issues.
 The learning activities in this unit consist primarily of readings.

-Unit 4 is divided into two sections:

-**4.1 Protection**

-**4.2 Security**

-### Learning Objectives

-When you complete Unit 4, you will be able to explain the nature of protection and security problems of operating systems, and discuss the protection features that are built into operating systems and supporting hardware to enhance security.
-You will also be able to describe the main mechanisms used to ensure security, such as cryptography, encryption/decryption, and authentication.

 ### 4.1 Protection

-#### Overview
+OSC9ed: 14.1 to 14.9.

 Computer systems contain many objects that need to be protected from misuse.
 Protection refers to mechanisms for controlling access to objects such as programs, processes, data, and files. *Protection* can be regarded as internal security, whereas *security* (discussed in Section 4.2) is external.
 This section discusses the goals and principles of protection, and introduces several mechanisms such as access matrix, capability-based protection, and language-based protection.

-#### Learning Outcomes

-After you have completed Section 4.1, you should be able to

-1. explain the nature of policies, mechanisms, and domains of protection, and discuss the alternatives for the representation of an access matrix.
-2. explain revocation of access rights.
-3. outline the main features, advantages, and disadvantages of language-based protection.
-4. discuss protection implementation, using an example such as UNIX, Cambridge CAP, Hydra, or Java.

-#### Reading Assignment

-- *Operating system concepts* (9th ed.): Chapter 14: Protection: 14.1
- to 14.9.

-As you do the assigned reading, focus on the Key Concepts and Topics outlined below to ensure that you can meet Learning Outcomes 1-4 above.

 #### Key Concepts and Topics